-We are part of a growing international movement around community wealth building.
-For CLES, this work has a long history stretching back to 2005.
+We are part of a growing international community wealth building movement.
+Our involvement in this work has a long history stretching back to 2005, and has shaped community wealth building in the UK today.

 CLES undertook extensive work undertaken in collaboration with the British Council around the future of cities, and how to make them more inclusive, economically and socially.
 We devised a practical process for thinking and analysing places as a system.
 Projects took place across the UK and interntaionally, including in Oslo, Moscow and Bogota.